pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

  2. For every field in a stage, and stage in a pipeline, include a trailing comma even if it is currently the last item
  3. Include an empty newline between every stage
  4. For complex stages include a `//` comment with an explanation on a newline before the stage
- 5. To 'disable' some stages of a pipeline whilst prototyping another stage, use the multi-line comment `/*` prefix and `*/` suffix
+ 5. To 'disable' some stages of a pipeline whilst prototyping or debugging another stage, use the multi-line comment `/*` prefix and `*/` suffix

 Below is an example of a poor pipeline layout if you have followed none of the guiding principles: